 On This Day - 1850-1899

-RADM Nathaniel Bowden-Smith was appointed Flag Officer Commanding Australia Station.
-His flagship was HMS ORLANDO.
+RADM Henry Fairfax, CB, appointed Flag Officer Commanding Australia Station.
+His flagship was HMS NELSON.

 The Admiralty agreed to provide eight cadetships a year for Australians, and two for New Zealanders, at the Royal Naval College, Greenwich.
 Approval was also given for the formation of Naval Reserves in both colonies.
 The decision followed demands for increased colonial involvement in naval defence.

 - January 1, 1887

 RADM Henry Fairfax, CB, was appointed Flag Officer Commanding the Australia Station.
 His flagships were HM Ships NELSON and ORLANDO.

 The Admiralty approved the hoisting of the White Ensign in the Queensland gunboat PALUMA, while the vessel was engaged in survey duties.

 The Admiralty asked the Australian colonies to raise, maintain, and command, local defence forces.

 Rates of pay in force for the Queensland Navy:-Commander: £1200; Senior Lieutenant: £720; Lieutenant Instructor: £300; Chief Engineer: £600; Assistant Engineer: £360; Gunner and Instructor: £360; Master at Arms: £240; Ship Steward: £240; Wardroom Steward: £192; Captain’s Servant: £120; Chief Boatswain’s Mate: £192; Stokers: £168 to £192; Cook: £180; 2nd Class Petty Officer £168; Armourer: £164; Seaman: £144; Wardroom Officer’s Servant: £96; Boy: £24; The rates quoted are annual, but few members of the service were engaged on a permanent basis.

 The strength of the NSW Naval Brigade reached 640, in all ranks.